What is an Enterprise Content Management (ECM) System?

 • Digitization: Digitize most paper documents, making it easier to store, access, and manage information.

-• Document Management: Enhance document storage by providing version control, secure access, and enabling efficient collaboration and retrieval.
+• Document Management: Enhance document storage by providing version control, secure access, and enabling efficient collaboration and retrieval. (learn about document management)

 • Case Management: Organize and manage related documents as a single case, making handling processes like insurance claims or legal cases easier.
 (Read more about Case Management)